The-obsrvr/ArgStructurePredictionInUNResol/README.md

 Our approach comprises four stages:

-(1) a reasoning LLM classifies paragraphs collectively as {preambular or operative [src/doc_llm_generation.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/doc_llm_generation.py);
+(1) a reasoning LLM classifies paragraphs collectively as {preambular or operative (see [src/doc_llm_generation.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/doc_llm_generation.py));

-(2) embedding-based similarity retrieves tag candidates for each paragraph [src/tag_candidate_selection.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/tag_candidate_selection.py);
+(2) embedding-based similarity retrieves tag candidates for each paragraph (see [src/tag_candidate_selection.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/tag_candidate_selection.py));

-(3), similar to 2., candidate source paragraphs are selected under a chronological constraint [src/para_candidate_selection.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/para_candidate_selection.py);
+(3), similar to 2., candidate source paragraphs are selected under a chronological constraint (see [src/para_candidate_selection.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/para_candidate_selection.py));

-(4) the LLM processes each target paragraph individually to assign tags from its candidate pool and predict one or more predefined relation types with its candidate source paragraphs [see src/para_llm_generation.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/para_llm_generation.py).
+(4) the LLM processes each target paragraph individually to assign tags from its candidate pool and predict one or more predefined relation types with its candidate source paragraphs (see [src/para_llm_generation.py](https://github.com/The-obsrvr/ArgStructurePredictionInUNResol/blob/master/src/para_llm_generation.py)).

 Outputs from the first and final stages are consolidated into the final structured representation.